nnnvs/3D-Style-Transfer-using-Neural-Renderer/README.md

 # 3D Style Transfer using Neural Renderer

+3D Style Transfer using Neural Renderer is ...

 This repository contains implementation of the Final Project of Introduction to Deep Learning Systems at NYU Courant. <br>
 Contributors: <br>
 Nikhil Vinay Sharma (nv2095@nyu.edu) <br>